chrisayyildiz/TfL-Accessibility-Dashboard/README.md

 While Transport for London (TfL) does publish accessibility and disruption information, it is often:
 - Hard to navigate in real-time
-- Not centralised for accessibility-specific concerns
+- Not centralised for accessibility concerns
 - Lacking historical insight into how often disruptions affect certain stations

 ---